sebilm/ioBroker.myuplink/README.md

 ### **WORK IN PROGRESS**

 -   Do not send empty objects (setData)
+-   Incorrect minimum and maximum values of the API are not adopted #39
 -   The initial refresh interval was set to 5 minutes
 -   The code has been restructured internally
 -   At least Node.js 18 is required!